 <Location /server-status> SetHandler server-status Require local #Require ip 192.0.2.0/24 </Location> ExtendedStatus OnDo not publish /server-status openly without an allowlist or authentication because the page can reveal current requests, client addresses, and worker state.

-Add one or more Require ip rules alongside Require local when both local and remote admin access are needed, or replace Require local only when the endpoint should be reachable exclusively from the trusted admin subnet.
+Add one or more Require ip rules alongside Require local when both local and remote admin access are needed.

 - Validate the Apache configuration syntax.